ALive-research/Slicer-Liver/README.md

 Our approach to liver segments definition consist of the defintion of a segment by the centerline connecting user-defined sets of points.
 These centerlines will be the base for computation of liver segments in image space.
 The computation is based on shortest-distance mapping.
 The Liver segments can be defined using the following steps:

-1. Select the `Segmentation`
+1. Select the `Segmentation`.
-2. Select the hepatic/portal segmentation for `Segment`
+2. Select the hepatic/portal segmentation for `Segment`.
 3. You can hide the liver segmentation for better visibility in the 3D view by going to: Modules > search for Data > click on Switch to Module > Click on the eye botton next to the liver segmentation.
-4. Switch to *Liver* module again
+4. Switch to *Liver* module again.
-5. Create a *new Point List* for `Vessels points`
+5. Create a *new Point List* for `Vessels points`.
 6. Click the arrow button next to `Vessel points`," and place fixed landmark points on the hepatic/portal segmentation.
 These points will be useful for extracting the centralines of user-defined vessel branches.
-7. Click `Add Vessel Centerline Segments`.
+7. Once all the points are placed, Click `Add Vessel Centerline Segments`.
-8. Repeat steps 5 and 6 for creating *new Point List*, i.e extracting new centerlines
+8. Repeat steps 5 and 6 for creating *new Point List*, i.e extracting new centerlines.
 9. Click on `Calculate Vascular Segments`.

 ![Liver segments -- placing fiducials](https://github.com/ALive-research/Slicer-Liver/blob/master/Screenshots/Slicer-Liver_screenshot_06.png?raw=true)